Stay in one of these historic hotels in the USA, where some “spirited” guests may have checked out, but never leave.

 Ghostly rumors continue to swirl at the inn which has hosted many paranormal investigators and mediums to meet the ghosts.

-The fourth floor, in particular, has been said to have the most activity.
+The fourth floor, in particular, is said to have the most activity.
 Both cleaning staff and guests have claimed to see a “ghostly young girl carrying flowers” and “a man in a top hat.”

-It has been said that guests have awakened to the feeling of someone standing over them at the foot of the bed.
+Guests have reported being woken up by the feeling of someone standing over them at the foot of the bed.

 Cold spots, unexplained knocks, and electrical disturbances have all been reported.

 Guestroom 301 is also known to be a haunted hot spot.